 If you’re saving for retirement, in addition to any work GRSP you might have, you should open an RRSP or TFSA or both, since they offer amazing tax benefits that will either save you money right now, or down the road when you retire.
 How far away your retirement is, and how strong a stomach you have for short-term volatility will dictate how much of your savings should be invested in equities, AKA stocks, which can have wild up and down swings, versus low-risk government bonds, which are more stable, but offer less potential for growth.

-If you’re saving for something that’s coming up in the near future, like an epic Africa safari, a big wedding, or a down payment on an apartment, you’re going to want to park that money somewhere 100% risk-free that allows you to withdraw it at any time.
-For any purchase you’ll be making in the next three years, consider Wealthsimple Save, which is like a bank savings account — only way better.
+If you’re saving for something that’s coming up in the near future, like an epic Africa safari, a big wedding, or a down payment on an apartment, you’re probably going to want to park that money somewhere it's accessible anytime.
+For any purchase you’ll be making in the next three years, consider Wealthsimple Cash, which is kind of like a bank savings and chequeing account — only way better.
 Unlike a bank account, it offers real interest — with no account minimums, no transaction fees, and no hidden service or management costs.
-And, it's CIPF protected up to $1 million — in the unlikely event that Wealthsimple becomes insolvent.